AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 A word to the wise; don't expect perfection of Readiness; expect best effort.
 Questions regarding fine-tuning of requirements will always arise during implementation and this is OK.
 However, if the team isn't aware of all the workflows that the feature will achieve, doesn't understand UX, doesn't understand architectural concerns yet, and the potential value of their work, then that item is not ready.

-_Metric: How many weeks of ready work are in your backlog?
-Approximately 2-4 weeks of ready work is good._

 ## Delivery metrics